 - Applaud good plays by your own team AND the opposing team.

-- Show respect for your team’s opponents.
+- Show respect for your team’s players and opponents.
 Without them there would be no game.

 - Never ridicule or scold a child for making a mistake during a competition or practice session.

 - Condemn the use of violence in all forms.

 - Respect the referee and do not criticize their decisions.

 - Encourage players to always play according to the rules.

 - Do not coach team players, including your own child, from the sidelines during the game.

 - Communicate with your coach and create a positive, supportive working relationship.

 - Avoid the use of fear and a win-at-all costs mentality – a child’s first priority when playing is to have fun.